 Go over the definitions and examples of inference using this FREE foldable organizer.
 Click here to download the pdf file.
 Be sure to collect all three.

 Vanessa Miller created this great video that explains inference.
 In the description found on YouTube, she includes a link to a quiz (an excel file that works with the app Socrative.)

 The video shows a touching story with a good message.
 The teacher took a three-minute commercial from True Move in Thailand and embedded great questions for students to answer.

 McGraw-Hill provides this quick animation to introduce inference.

 Activity #3 – Using Animated Shorts to Teach Inference

-If you are looking for some high interest activities, try using animated shorts to teach inference skills.
+If you are looking for high-interest activities, try using animated shorts to teach inference skills.
 This post contains the animated short film “Lonely Island” found on Youtube and inserted in this post.
 A printable practice accompanies the video.

 Activity #4 – Picture Inferences

 The New York Times has a “What’s Going On in This Picture?”
 Each Monday the Times posts images stripped of all captions.
 On Thursdays, more information is revealed about the photo.
-Teachers can download photos individually or a slideshow with 40 Intriguing Photos to Make Students Think.
 The photos make great discussion pieces for inference.

 Activity #5 – Books for Teaching Inference